arbor-sim/arbor/doc/fileformat/swc.rst

 an `x,y,z` location in space, a radius, a tag and a parent id.
 Arbor parses these samples, performs some checks, then generates a morphology according to one of three possible interpretations.

-The SWC file format specifications are not very detailed, which has lead different simulators to interpret SWC files in different ways, especially when it comes to the soma.
+The SWC file format specifications does not describe how the file should be interpretted to reconstruct a morphology from SWC samples.
+This has lead different simulators to interpret SWC files in different ways, specifically the reconstruction of the soma.
 Arbor has its own an interpretation that is powerful and simple to understand at the same time.
-However, we have also developed functions that will interpret SWC files similarly to how the NEURON simulator would, and how the Allen Institute would.
+However, we have also developed functions that will interpret SWC files similarly to how the NEURON simulator would.

 Despite the differences between the interpretations, there is a common set of checks that are always performed to validate an SWC file: